Bladetrain3r/PyTTAI/README.md

 Alternatively, you can use the Dockerfile to build an image and run it.
 Note you'll need to provide a config.json.
 You will need to create a bind mount to write new files.
+May produce inconsistent behaviour with /paste and /file right now.
 ```bash
 docker build -t pyttai:latest .
 docker run -it --rm -v data:/data:ro pyttai